ronnyml/playmind-py/README.md

-# PlayMind
+# playmind-py

-PlayMind is a Python 3 command line game to practice your Math skills.
+playmind-py is a Python 3 command line game to practice your Math skills.

 Train your mind doing mental calculations.